 I recently organized our medicine cabinet and hallway closet with small plastic containers and baskets from the dollar store.
 I put all like items together in each basket.
-For example, all medicine and first aid in one, extra toothpaste and toothbrushes in another.
-It makes it easy for my husband and son to find things this way.

-This is a guide about saving money by planning errands.
+This is a page about saving money by planning errands.
 We have all run errands and found ourselves going around in circles.
 Planning your errands will help you make the most of your time and will also help save you money in gas.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.